awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

 You can specify multiple packages under each package manager's key\.

-### Supported Package Formats<a name="linux-packages-support"></a>
+### Supported package formats<a name="linux-packages-support"></a>

 Elastic Beanstalk currently supports the following package managers: yum, rubygems, python, and rpm\.
 Packages are processed in the following order: rpm, yum, and then rubygems and python\.
 There is no ordering between rubygems and python\.
 Within each package manager, package installation order isn't guaranteed\.
 Use a package manager supported by your operating system\.

 **Note**
 Elastic Beanstalk supports two underlying package managers for Python, pip and easy\_install\.
 However, in the syntax of the configuration file, you must specify the package manager name as `python`\.
 When you use a configuration file to specify a Python package manager, Elastic Beanstalk uses Python 2\.7\.
 If your application relies on a different version of Python, you can specify the packages to install in a `requirements.txt` file\.
-For more information, see [Requirements File](python-configuration-requirements.md)\.
+For more information, see [Specifying dependencies using a requirements file](python-configuration-requirements.md)\.

-### Specifying Versions<a name="linux-packages-versions"></a>
+### Specifying versions<a name="linux-packages-versions"></a>

 Within each package manager, each package is specified as a package name and a list of versions\.
 The version can be a string, a list of versions, or an empty string or list\.
 An empty string or list indicates that you want the latest version\.
 For rpm manager, the version is specified as a path to a file on disk or a URL\.
 Relative paths are not supported\.

 If you specify a version of a package, Elastic Beanstalk attempts to install that version even if a newer version of the package is already installed on the instance\.
 If a newer version is already installed, the deployment fails\.
 Some package managers support multiple versions, but others may not\.
 Please check the documentation for your package manager for more information\.
 If you do not specify a version and a version of the package is already installed, Elastic Beanstalk does not install a new version—it assumes that you want to keep and use the existing version\.

-### Example Snippet<a name="linux-packages-snippet"></a>
+### Example snippet<a name="linux-packages-snippet"></a>

 The following snippet specifies a version URL for rpm, requests the latest version from yum, and version 0\.10\.2 of chef from rubygems\.